Virginia-iGEM/igem-wikibrick/wiki/README.md

 - Switch to compiled SASS/LESS from CSS to make stylesheets cleaner
 - Modify gulpfile.js so that running `gulp live build` correctly throws errors when images have not been first pushed to the wiki.
 - Simplify `dev` and `live` gulpfile tasks so they're less interconnected.
+- Refactor relative2absolute.js so that it recognizes absolute URLs and does not mangle them.

 ### Low Priority

-- Eliminate `run-sequence` dependency by using gulp's in-built sequencing syntax, as detailed in the [Gulp Documentation on Async Tasks](https://github.com/gulpjs/gulp/blob/v3.9.1/docs/API.md#async-task-support)
 - Create shell scripts (`.sh`, `.bat` files) that automatically install Node.js and all required npm and bower dependencies.
 - Pick a JavaScript styleguide, fix the awful inconsistencies in style to adhere to it.
+- [Warning, read fully] Eliminate `run-sequence` dependency by using gulp's in-built sequencing syntax, as detailed in the [Gulp Documentation on Async Tasks](https://github.com/gulpjs/gulp/blob/v3.9.1/docs/API.md#async-task-support)
+  - This is no longer relevant because this format for running sequential tasks was deprecated in Gulp 4.
+Gulp 4 has its own native support for task sequencing, but we are not upgrading to Gulp 4 yet as I do not want to break the build tool.
+  - As a result, `run-sequence` stays for now.
+See [this guide](https://www.joezimjs.com/javascript/complete-guide-upgrading-gulp-4/) if you would like to begin upgrading our tool to Gulp 4.

 ## 5 Roadmap